romainlafarguette/romainlafarguette.github.io/_pages/research.md

 ### Predictive Density Aggregation: A Model for Global GDP Growth (2020) [IMF Working paper](https://www.imf.org/en/Publications/WP/Issues/2020/05/29/Predictive-Density-Aggregation-A-Model-for-Global-GDP-Growth-49441)
-With Francesca G Caselli, Francesco Grigoli and Changchun Wang (all IMF)
+With Francesca Caselli, Francesco Grigoli and Changchun Wang (all IMF)

 *In this paper we propose a novel  approach to obtain the predictive density of global  GDP  growth.
 It  hinges  upon  a  bottom-up probabilistic  model  that